Bolivia will choose a new president but environmental activists see little hope of progress

 “Agreements are signed, commitments are made, laws and decrees are passed, but in the territory there is absolutely nothing applied," she said.

-Quiroga’s campaign told The Associated Press he would tighten controls on forest fires, promote sustainable agriculture, expand biofuel production, and encourage reforestation to curb high deforestation rates.
+Quiroga’s campaign told The Associated Press he would tighten controls on wildfires, promote sustainable agriculture, expand biofuel production, and encourage reforestation to curb high deforestation rates.
 He also calls for using carbon and green bonds — tools to raise money to fund conservation efforts.

 Environment has paid a price for economic policies